Socially conscious values have always guided our business decisions.

 We’re proud to have been a responsible clothing manufacturer long before there was widespread awareness of the impact of over-production.
 But we’re always looking to improve.
 Here’s some of the ways we strive for a higher standard.

-- Our products are made by customer request only.
+- Our products are made by customer request only in our East Rutherford, NJ factory.
 Made-to-order is the most responsible form of environmentally friendly manufacturing.
 So we always fill a need, not a landfill.

 - Our seamstresses are employed right here in our New Jersey factory and paid living wages.
 Come visit our factory and see for yourself how your clothes are made.

 - Your clothes are designed for longevity and high-frequency wear; using timeless style and quality materials.
 In fact, we consciously resist following short term trends.

 - We use natural, biodegradable fibers in our fabrics, lowering the risk of micro-plastics (polyester) polluting waterways.
 Even our sweatshirts contain only 5% polyester.

 - We respect animals and avoid the unnecessary use of animal products.
 No leather patches on jeans, no horn buttons.

 - No plastic bags are used in customer shipments.